Charles Seymour, 6th Duke of Somerset: Rebuilds Petworth House

 Between 1688 and 1696 the Duke rebuilt Petworth House on a palatial scale.
 A painting made in about 1700 of his new house was identified by the art historian Sir Anthony Blunt in the collection of the Duke of Rutland at Belvoir Castle.
-It shows evidence of a French chateau style, with original central dome, now lost.
-A similar image is included in Laguerre's wall-painting on the Grand Staircase at Petworth.
+It shows evidence of a French château style, with original central dome, now lost.
+A similar image is included in Louis Laguerre's wall-painting on the Grand Staircase at Petworth.
 Horace Walpole called it "in the style of the Tuileries".
 The parapets of the walls are surmounted by urns.
 On the three sections of the parapet in front of the central dome and the domed roofs of the two projecting wings are placed gesticulating statues.
 Today the roofline is lower and flat, giving the building a plain appearance, possibly following the fire of 1714 and subsequent repairs.
 The statues and urns are now lost and the entrance front has been moved to the rear.
 One of the few elements of the old mansion he retained is the mediaeval chapel, which retains the large early 17th century Percy Window, depicting the coats of arms of several Percy Earls of Northumberland.